tomasAlabes/tomasAlabes.github.io/blog/_posts/2012-11-03-Palette-behaviour-with-RaphaelJS.md

 title:  "Palette behaviour with RaphaelJS"
 description: "Creating a palette behaviour with RaphaelJS library"
 date:   2012-11-03 12:30:16
+categories: web-development svg
-tags: [raphaeljs, javascript, svg, tutorial]
+tags: raphaeljs, javascript, svg, tutorial
-comments: true
-share: true
 ---

 Hi all, welcome to my new blog!